Scientific Name

 How to Grow and Care

 Find a spot with full sun or partial sun.
-It may handle some shade but shouldn't be kept completely in the shade.
-If you choose to grow it as a houseplant, keep it near a window that gets direct sunlight for a good portion of the day.
+It may handle some shade but shouldn't be kept entirely in the shade.
+If you grow it as a houseplant, keep it near a window that gets direct sunlight for a good portion of the day.

 While the plant can tolerate a range of temperatures, it is recommended for USDA hardiness zones 9a to 11b.
 Mexican Snowball can tolerate the cold better than most Echeverias.
 However, you should take your Mexican Snowball indoors if you expect a harsh winter.

 Watering is not a major requirement with this drought-tolerant succulent.
 During the summer, you may need to water it once per week.
 During the winter, you may barely need to sprinkle the pot or ground with water.
 Provide just enough water to keep leaves from shriveling.
-However, you don't want the plant to frequently get completely dried out.
+However, you don't want the plant to get wholly dried out frequently.
 Keep an eye on the soil and the leaves.
-If the leaves start to develop spots or appear thinner, you may not be giving the plant enough water.
+If the leaves start to develop spots or appear thinner, you may not give the plant enough water.

 Links